rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 ## Issues

+- Ethernet (wired)
-- Plugging in an external display via USB-C results in reboot
+- Plugging in an external display via USB-C results in reboot (might be fixed, not yet tested ...)
 - Sound is not working atm
 - Trackpad pref can not be accessed in system Preferences ("Could not load Trackpad preference pane.")
 - probably many more that I do not know of yet ...